trougnouf/fairouille/README.md

 # Hide completed tasks in all views
 hide_completed = false
-# Hide completed tasks only when viewing Tags/Categories
+# Hide tags from the sidebar if they contain NO active tasks
+# When true, tags that have only completed tasks will be hidden from the Tags view
-hide_completed_in_tags = true
+hide_fully_completed_tags = true

 # Tag Aliases: Automatically expand one tag into multiple
 [tag_aliases]